PC1971202/Peter-Conran/index.md

     </p>
     <h3>Motivation</h3>
     <p>
-    In 2018, it was estimated that there were around 861,000 registered motorcycles in Australia.
+    In 2018, it was estimated that there were around 861,000 registered motorcycles in Australia accorging to the website statista.com (2018).
 As a rider myself, I have often taken long rides such as Wollongong to Melbourne and Wollongong to Noosa.
 Since these rides cover a great distance and take a great deal of time, I’ve often found myself having to check the weather reports for other towns along the ride and then calculating where I will be and at what time to see whether I encounter any rain.
 It can be time-consuming and require a fair bit of calculating, so an easier way is needed.
     </p>
     <h3>Description</h3>
     <p>